WOVNio/WOVN.php/README.md

 that you can use regular expressions instead.

-For instance, if you want to not localize the search pages, you should configure WOVN.php as below.
+For instance, if you want to not localize the search pages, you should configure `wovn.ini` as below.
 WOVN.php will localize `https://my-website.com/search/index.php` but not `https://my-website.com/search/01/` nor `https://my-website.com/search/02/`.
 ```